Six Gallery reading: October 1955 reading

-As Allen Ginsberg recalled, "The Six Gallery reading had come about when Wally Hedrick, who was a painter and one of the major people there, asked [Kenneth] Rexroth if he knew any poets that would put on a reading."
+As Ginsberg recalled, "The Six Gallery reading had come about when Wally Hedrick, who was a painter and one of the major people there, asked [Kenneth] Rexroth if he knew any poets that would put on a reading."
 Rexroth liked the idea of staging a showcase for local poets, and he recommended that Hedrick speak to Ginsberg.
 Hedrick approached Ginsberg in summer of 1955 and requested his assistance in identifying Bay Area poets for a reading at "The 6".
 According to Jonah Raskin:

 At first, Ginsberg refused.
 He didn't know enough local poets, he said, and he didn't feel that there was enough worthwhile Bay Area poetry to warrant a reading.
 But once he'd written a rough draft of Howl, he changed his "fucking mind," as he put it.
 A reading would provide an occasion both for his birth as a poet and for the birth of the Beat Generation, which had been slowly germinating for years.

 Peter Forakis created a poster announcing the reading.
 A hundred postcards were mailed.
 Ginsberg supplied the text for the postcards, which were titled "6 Poets at 6 Gallery":

 Philip Lamantia reading mss. of late John Hoffman—Mike McClure, Allen Ginsberg, Gary Snyder & Phil Whalen—all sharp new straightforward writing—remarkable collection of angels on one stage reading their poetry.
 No charge, small collection for wine and postcards.
 Charming event.